gifale95/NED/README.md

 train_dataset : str
 	Name of the neural dataset used to train the encoding models. model : str
-	Encoding model type used to synthesize the fMRI responses. imageset : str
+	Encoding model type used to generate the in silico fMRI responses. imageset : str
+	Imageset for which the in silico fMRI responses are generated.
+	Available options are 'nsd', 'imagenet_val' and 'things'.
-	If 'nsd', load synthetic neural responses for the 73,000 NSD images (Allen et al., 2023).
+	If 'nsd', load in silico neural responses for the 73,000 NSD images (Allen et al., 2023).
-	If 'imagenet_val', load synthetic neural responses for the 50,000 ILSVRC-2012 validation images (Russakovsky et al., 2015).
+	If 'imagenet_val', load in silico neural responses for the 50,000 ILSVRC-2012 validation images (Russakovsky et al., 2015).
-	If 'things', load synthetic neural responses for the 26,107 images from the THINGS database (Hebart et al., 2019).
+	If 'things', load in silico neural responses for the 26,107 images from the THINGS database (Hebart et al., 2019). subject : int
-	Imageset for which the fMRI responses are synthesized.
-Available options are 'nsd', 'imagenet_val' and 'things'. subject : int
-	Subject number for which the fMRI image responses are synthesized. roi : str
+	Subject number for which the in silico fMRI image responses are generated. roi : str
 	Only required if modality=='fmri'.
-Name of the Region of Interest (ROI) for which the fMRI image responses are synthesized. return_metadata : bool
+Name of the Region of Interest (ROI) for which the in silico fMRI image responses are generated. return_metadata : bool
-	If True, return fMRI medatata along with the synthetic fMRI responses.
+	If True, return fMRI medatata along with the in silico fMRI responses.

 Returns
 -------
-synthetic_neural_responses : h5py
+insilico_neural_responses : h5py
-	Synthetic neural responses for the input stimulus images.
+	In silico neural responses for the input stimulus images.
 	If modality=='fmri', the neural response will be of shape:
-	(Images x N ROI Voxels).
+	(Images x Voxels).
 	If modality=='eeg', the neural response will be of shape:
-	(Images x Repetitions x EEG Channels x EEG time points) if metadata : dict
+	(Images x Repetitions x Channels x Time points) if metadata : dict
-	Synthetic neural responses metadata.
+	In silico neural responses metadata.
 """

-# Load synthetic fMRI responses
+# Load the pre-generated in silico fMRI responses
-synthetic_fmri, fmri_metadata = ned_object.load_synthetic_neural_responses(
+insilico_fmri, insilico_fmri_metadata = ned_object.load_insilico_neural_responses(
 	modality='fmri', # required
 	train_dataset='nsd', # required
 	model='fwrf', # required